-Nationally, Joanna is the Vice-Chair of Community Based Research Canada (CBRC) and a founding member of Community Research Ethics Office (CREO).
-For the past six years, she has provided national and international leadership for Community-University Expositions (C2UExpo), a Canadian-led conference designed to showcase exemplars in community-university partnerships worldwide.
-Internationally, Joanna is an active member of the Global Alliance on Community Based Research (GACER) particpating in the Global University Network for Innovation (GUNi) and the European Living Knowledge Network.
+Nationally, Joanna provides leadership to Community Based Research Canada (CBRC), currently board co-chair and treasurer, and to Community-University Expositions (C2UExpo), a Canadian-led international conference designed to showcase exemplars in community-university partnerships.
+Also, she is a founding member of Community Research Ethics Office (CREO) that conduct research ethical reviews outside of academia.
+Internationally, Joanna is an active member of the Global Alliance on Community Based Research (GACER), participating in the Global University Network for Innovation (GUNi) and the European Living Knowledge Network (LK).